Here are a few recommended “DOS AND DON’TS” when applying for a mortgage.

 - DO NOT Open or increase any liabilities, including credit cards, student loans or other lines of credit during the loan process as it may impact your qualifying loan amount.

-For more information on the mortgage process, contact our friends at Fairway!
+For more information on the mortgage process, contact your favorite lender!